 Free printable and editable brag sheet template for high school, college, navy or generic for any purpose that you can edit to meet your specific needs.

-There is an old saying about how little people like braggarts, but there is a place for everything.
-Modesty aside, your accomplishments and pastimes matter greatly, especially when someone is writing you a recommendation.
-However, since your parents or best friends aren’t always the smartest choice for a letter of recommendation, you may need to choose someone else, like an authority figure or an upstanding member of your community, to get the best possible advocate.
+A compelling recommendation letter is your ticket to standing out in applications and professional advancements.
+Since your parents or best friends aren’t always the smartest choice for a letter of recommendation, you may need to choose someone else, like an authority figure, teacher, professor, or an upstanding member of your community, to get the best possible advocate.
 So, how do you communicate your best qualities to a person who doesn’t know you as well as your inner circle?
 The simple solution is to create a brag sheet.

 Putting more on these forms than a simple list of things you have done is critical.
 A good brag sheet can help turn any letter of recommendation into a highly personal document that allows you to shine by showing off your most remarkable features.
 Even a virtual stranger should be able to look at your brag sheet and compose a stellar fact-based recommendation.
 Moreover, a properly written brag sheet can highlight the qualities most likely to help you achieve your goals and gain acceptance when you need letters of recommendation or a way to show more of who you are than simple test scores can communicate.